dgwnu/fuseki-service/README.md

 ## How to start the Fuseki Service

-After install the Jena Fuseki Executables and Script are downloaded and extracted to the __fuseki-server__ directory/folder.
+After install the Jena Fuseki Executables and Script are downloaded and extracted to a __fuseki-server/__ directory/folder within the current path.

 From there you can start the serices like for example: